 We can divide these further types:

 First-party cookies are created by the publisher or website owner when a visitor is on their site.
-This is usually used to understand which user is returning and ensure that the page content is right for that user.
+Cookies enable website visitor tracking which helps a business understand which user is returning and ensure that the page content is right for that user.
 Often, this is something like language or another element that helps with the user experience.

 These cookies also include analytics, such as Google Analytics, which used cookies to measure how users use the site.

 Third-party cookies are used in the digital advertising ecosystem for retargeting and for behavioral-based targeting.
 Adding these types of cookies to pages allows advertisers to understand how users behave across the web.
 Using these, they can build a profile that can be selected to target with ads that are more personalized to each user.